ianallannz/vote/about.md

 With mad loyalty to the cause, I have produced solutions to hard problems in the toughest corners of the world for the most under-served communities.
 These solutions were packaged, pitched, and proposed with resourcefulness, commercial ingenuity, strategic thinking, and stakeholder nous.

-**My skills proposing commercial deals with revenue sharing, incentivised efficiency and forward investment, and shared risk now neatly apply to meaty problems at the council table.**
+**My skills preparing commercial deals with revenue sharing, incentivised efficiency, forward investment, and shared risk now neatly apply to meaty problems at the council table.**

 You can dig into the detail on my <a href="https://www.linkedin.com/in/ianallan/" target="_blank" title="You can find some more detail on my LinkedIn">LinkedIn <img src="../images/li-icon.png" style="width:1.2rem; padding-right: 4px;"></a>.